andrew-app/PCStockAU/README.md

 -Code readability and scalability. <br />
 -py GUI for desktop app. <br />
--Workaround for websites with bot protection.<br />
+-Workaround for retailers with bot protection.<br />
 -Auto add to cart feature.  <br />
 -Implement to discord bot. <br />
--Containerize each store using docker.